-The American Institute for Conservation (AIC) is a national membership association with a large volunteer leadership.
+The American Institute for Conservation (AIC) is a national membership association with a large number of volunteer leaders.
 Overseen by a board of directors, we maintain various committees, networks, and specialty groups which contribute to health and vitality of the entire organization.

 Board of Directors